ZFS explained and demoed (briefly)

 Send the incremental data over the network and you can daily replicate the data to another datacenter, achieving disaster data protection ; since you have enough bandwidth to get the data between two snapshots.

 Now that we got how ZFS works, let’s try to match I.T. issues with ZFS solutions.

 When you have storage for sensitive data, you need to ensure that hardware failure won’t trash your data.
 The easy way to do that is to use RAID-Z. Depending on your needs, you may use mirror or stripping method.
 When using stripping method, remember that RAID-Z improves RAID-5 write penalty.
 When using mirroring, don’t forget that trashy data will be properly copied on the mirrored disk.

 To ensure loosing a disk won’t impact your service and data, use RAID-Z.

 ZFS and Solaris will allow you to remotely provide storage as iSCSI, CIFS or NFS.
 Depending on the application that needs to access the data, you have to choose the best option.
 On the server itself, applications will access the data as a ZFS filesystem.

-To provide storage to VMware ESX servers, export ZFS filesystems using iSCSI or NFS.
+To provide storage to VMware ESX servers, export ZFS filesystems using iSCSI

 To provide storage to Windows servers, export ZFS filesystems using iSCSI or CIFS.